cs-open-project/projectsfound/README.md

 介绍: Apache Baremaps is a toolkit and a set of infrastructure components for creating, publishing, and operating online maps.

-### Celeborn[Incubating]

-Description: Celeborn is an intermediate data service for big data computing engines to boost performance, stability, and flexibility.

-介绍: Celeborn is an intermediate data service for big data computing engines to boost performance, stability, and flexibility.

 ### DevLake[Incubating]

 Description: DevLake is a development data platform, providing the data infrastructure for developer teams to analyze and improve their engineering productivity.